JaxPlays-Inc/jaxplays.org/content/productions/2026/2026-American-Son.md

 - Director: Rhodie Jackson
 orchestra:
 genres:
-Description: "There’s been an incident."
+description: "There’s been an incident."
 ---
 One night.
 One family.
 One broken system.
 A searing drama where personal anguish and systemic injustice collide when a Black teenager goes missing.